C16Mftang/ARC-manual/ARC_notes.md

 # Log-in

-You should have already received several emails for setting up your ARC accounts.
+For a start, contact Rafal (our project owner) for setting up your account within our project `ndcn-computational-neuroscience`.
 After the account setup, in a terminal/powershell window type (make sure you are connected to Oxford WIFI or are using Oxford VPN):

 ```ssh -X abcd1234@gateway.arc.ox.ac.uk```